NicholasMutsaerts/portfolio/winsock.md

 ---
 layout: default
-title: IT Technical Support Guides
-description: Troubleshooting network connectivity with Winsock
+title: "IT Help Desk Guides"        # override site.title
+description: "Troubleshooting Network Connectivity with Netsh & Winsock"  # override site.description

 ---

-### Troubleshooting Network Connectivity with Netsh & Winsock

 Network connectivity issues in Windows can persist even when a device appears connected to Wi‑Fi or Ethernet.
 In many cases, the underlying issue is a corrupted or misconfigured network stack.
 One of the most effective remediation steps is performing a **Winsock reset** using the built-in **Netsh** utility.